anniliu0502/Marketing-Analytics-Portfolio/README.md

 Here are selected projects demonstrating my analytical, technical, and strategic skills.

 ---
-# 📊 Marketing Analytics Project — Team Project 3 0n Resturants' perceptions, ratings, and customer demographic information.
+# 📊 Marketing Analytics Project — Team Project 3 on Resturants' perceptions, ratings, and customer demographic information.

 This repository contains my graduate-level marketing analytics project completed in R using **Quarto (.qmd)**.
 The analysis explores **customer behavior and segmentation** using techniques like **PCA, K-Means, and KNN** to extract business insights from marketing data.